 Upcoming Service Trips

 It's SERVICE Time!
 PIES supports public school education through the organization of volunteers from colleges, universities, and the public schools & sectors.
 We have three trips planned this summer at three different locations including our annual NOLA trip this coming August 1st.
-The other two are Utah on June 21st and New York City which will be listed soon.
+The other two are Genola, Utah on June 21st and Brooklyn, New York City on August 9th.
 Space is limited so please act now.

 June 21 - June 27, 2015

 Partnerships in Education & Service (PIES) leads a service team this summer to the Genola Community Center and Head Start School in Genola, Utah, just one hour south of Salt Lake City.
 We will be working with the teachers who serve the children of the summer migrant laborers who travel to work in the fruit fields during the spring and summer picking seasons.
 Team members leave from O'Hare International Airport on Sunday, June 21st and return to Chicago, Saturday, June 27th.
 The work will consist of organizing books and materials for teachers and children, with some attention to the outdoor space.

 PIES Summer Service trip to Brooklyn, New York

 Partnerships in Education & Service leads a service team this summer helping a school directly affected by Hurricane Sandy: Brooklyn Theater Arts High School.
 Team members leave Saturday, August 9th to New York and return to Chicago on Saturday, August 15th.